Outdoor bars have become popular in recent years, as the concept of the beer garden has taken hold.

 The map below wraps up some of the better outdoor drinking venues, both permanent and pop-up.
 Note that this is not a guide to "outdoor dining," per se.
 It's a guide to bars.

 The Pennsylvania Horticultural Society's annual pop-up beer gardens are big draws.
-This year, the South Street location (near 15th Street) will open May 5 and will be operated by Cantina Los Caballitos.
-The opening party -- appropriately on Cinco de Mayo -- will feature a mariachi band, special drink discounts on Corona and Pacifico, and giveaways.
-New this year -- opening the third week of May -- will be a second pop-up location at UCity Square, on a vacant lot at 36th and Filbert Streets in University City.
+This year, the South Street location (near 15th Street) opened May 5 and is operated by Cantina Los Caballitos.
+New this year -- opening Memorial Day weekend -- will be a second pop-up location at UCity Square, on a vacant lot at 36th and Filbert Streets in University City.
 PHS is going for an open-air, European-style garden.
 Jet Wine Bar will operate the garden, with food by sibling restaurants Rex 1516 and Café Ynez.

 The season's big newcomer, due sometime this spring, will be Tria Wine Garden, set up on a new patio outside the United Plaza (31 S. 18th St.).
 It will be a partnership between the popular Tria and Four Corners Management, which oversees several local bars, including the outdoor destination Morgan's Pier.

-The other major undertaking is a second season for Parks on Tap, the "mobile" beer garden -- sponsored by the Fairmount Park Conservancy, Philadelphia Parks and Recreation, and FCM Hospitality -- that spends a few days in various verdant locations.
-Opener will be May 17 at the Azalea Garden in Fairmount Park.
-See info here.
-Burholme Park is on the list this time, marking another foray into Northeast Philadelphia by local cultural institutions -- viz, the Night Market stopping at Five Points in Burholme on May 11.
+The other major undertaking is a second season for Parks on Tap, the traveling beer garden -- sponsored by the Fairmount Park Conservancy, Philadelphia Parks and Recreation, and FCM Hospitality -- that spends a few days in various verdant locations.
+Here are details.

-Also new this year is the Cira Green Beer Garden, a Friday night pop-up starting April 29 above the Cira Centre South parking garage in University City (129 S. 30th St.; take the parking garage elevator to the top floor and walk up a staircase to the rooftop).
-World Cafe Live will run the 21-and-over venue, which will sell beer, cider, wine, and a cocktail.
-For free, you get some spectacular views of Center City from 5 to 9 p.m.
+Also new this year is the Cira Green Beer Garden, a Friday night pop-up above the Cira Centre South parking garage in University City (129 S. 30th St.; take the parking garage elevator to the top floor and walk up a staircase to the rooftop).
+World Cafe Live runs the 21-and-over venue, which sells beer, cider, wine, and a cocktail.
+For free, you get spectacular views of Center City from 5 to 9 p.m.
 Fridays, through June 21.

 Some warm-weather highlights: